software-patterns/workshop/patterns/300-ms-test-suite.md

 But automated tests are only useful when programmers run them.
 Ideally, all the tests run on every change to the code.
 For this to be tenable, test runs must be fast.
-We have found that the subjectively optimal amount of time between editing code and seeing test results is about 300 milliseconds.
+*I have found that the subjectively optimal amount of time between editing code and seeing test results is about 300 milliseconds. —benchristel*

 ---